Tips for getting online at the airport and in flight

 The Airline Club

 Complimentary drinks, snacks, comfortable seating, a clean bathroom -- and Internet access.
 That's the domain of the airline lounge, that private sanctuary of elite business travelers and a few everyday travelers willing to pay for the privilege of entrance.
-Most airline lounges these days feature complimentary Wi-Fi, as well as data ports where you can hook up your computer to the Internet.
-(Don't forget your Internet cable.)
+Most airline lounges these days feature complimentary Wi-Fi.

 For information on specific airport lounges at specific airports, try LoungeGuide.net, a user-generated resource featuring reviews of airline clubs around the world.